Enekoassets/bvhTools/docs/functionalities/slicing/index.md

 ```

 ## Grouping multiple slices
-You can group multiple BVH files with different motions together, using the *groupBvhSlices(bvhDataList)* to get one BVH with all the motion data.
+With the *groupBvhSlices(bvhDataList)* method, you can group multiple BVH files with different motions together, to get one BVH with all the motion data.
 Take into account that all the headers should be the same as this method just appends the motion parts together.

 ```python
 from bvhTools.bvhSlicer import getBvhSlices, groupBvhSlices